 The SI joint as a pain generator is sometimes associated with failed back surgery in patients who have undergone lumbar fusions for discogenic pain.
 The literature suggests this may represent a misdiagnosis that is more common than previously reported.

-Other sources of risk for SI joint pain include inflammatory arthritis conditions such as ankylosing spondylitis (AS), a rare but debilititating condition associated with spine and SI stiffness and onset early in age.
+Other sources of risk for SI joint pain include inflammatory arthritis conditions such as ankylosing spondylitis (AS), a rare but debilitating condition associated with spine and SI stiffness and onset early in age.
 Crohns and Ulcerative Colitis can also be associated with inflammatory sacroiliitis and represent increased risk for SI pain.

 Diagnosis of Sacroiliac Joint Pain

 Unfortunately, no single history, physical exam, or radiological feature can definitively establish a diagnosis of sacroiliac joint pain.
-The successful diagnosis and treatment of sacroiliac joint pain is comprotmised by wide variability and a lack of definitive evidence in the scientific literature.
+The successful diagnosis and treatment of sacroiliac joint pain is compromised by wide variability and a lack of definitive evidence in the scientific literature.
 A working diagnosis, nevertheless, can be established with a thorough evaluation that combines history, physical exam and imaging.
 While a definitive diagnosis can arguably be established with a diagnostic block of the SI joint with an anesthetic injection, this procedure is painful and expensive.

 One source of pain in the area of the SIJ that may be misdiagnosed as SIJ pain is entrapment of the middle cluneal nerve.
 A similar pattern of tenderness may exist but treatment is clearly different.